gmpalter/cl-forth/README.md

 CL-Forth was initially implemented using CCL.

 It has been updated to work with SBCL.
+However, at present, the word `RESIZE-FILE` will always return an error indication.

 It compiles with LispWorks but does not work.
 (I.e., it crashes running the Forth test suite.)